ynput/OpenPype/website/docs/artist_concepts.md

 ### Representation

-Each published variant can come out of the software in multiple representations.
+Each published subset version can come out of the software in multiple representations.
 All of them hold exactly the same data, but in different formats.
 A model, for example, might be saved as `.OBJ`, Alembic, Maya geometry or as all of them, to be ready for pickup in any other applications supporting these formats.

 #### Naming convention